Sponsoring an H-1B Employee

 H-1B Worksite(s)

-The H-1B worksite(s) must list all physical street address(s) where the employee will conduct their position duties (e.g. teaching, research, clinical work, etc.).
-It is not the sponsoring department's main administrative office address (if that is not the physical worksite).
-An incorrect worksite address or the need to add worksite(s) will result in a requirement to submit another petition (with fees) to USCIS.
+The H-1B worksite(s) must include all physical street addresses where the employee will perform their duties (e.g., teaching, research, clinical work).
+This should not be the department’s main administrative office unless that is the actual worksite.

-If the the employee is assigned to work at more than one work location, then the Multiple Worksite Information Form must also be uploaded.
+If the employee will work at more than one location, the Multiple Worksite Information Form must also be uploaded.
+Ensure that all listed worksites meet the required conditions outlined above.

 After OISS Receives the Required Documentation

-When OISS receives the approval notice from the USCIS, the OISS adviser will contact the department and the beneficiary by email.
-If the beneficiary is overseas, OISS will send the approval notice to the beneficiary who must then apply for an H-1B visa stamp to use to enter the U.S. The department is responsible for sending the approval notice to the beneficiary, via courier service.
-The beneficiary must complete or update the I-9 Form which can be done at the Yale I-9 Center
+USCIS Approval: When OISS receives the approval notice from the USCIS, the OISS adviser will contact the department and H-1B employee by email.
+If the H-1B employee is overseas, OISS will send the approval notice to the employee who must then apply for an H-1B visa stamp to use to enter the U.S. The H-1B employee must complete or update Form I-9 which can be done at the Yale I-9 Center